 The Company does not enter into or trade financial instruments, including derivative financial instruments, for speculative purposes.
-The use of financial derivatives is governed by the Company's policies approved by the board of directors, which provide written principles on the use of financial derivatives.
+The use of financial derivatives is governed by the Company's policies approved by the Board of Directors, which provide written principles on the use of financial derivatives.

 The Company's activities expose it primarily to the financial risk of changes in interest rates.
-The Company enters into a number of interest rate swaps to mitigate the risk of rising interest rates.
+The Company enters into interest rate swaps to mitigate the risk of rising interest rates.

-16.2 Significant accounting policies
+18.2 Significant accounting policies